 tMDS-16 - Temperature meter with Modbus interface

-tMDS-16 is a temperature measurement module designed for Modbus RTU-based systems.
+tMDS-16 is a temperature measurement module with Modbus RTU interface.
 It features two independent 1-Wire buses, each capable of connecting up to 8 DS18B20 temperature sensors, allowing for a total of 16 sensors.

-Temperature data is made available via Modbus registers, which include both the current sensor readings and corresponding offset values used for calibration.
-This ensures accurate and consistent measurements across all connected sensors.
+Measurement data is made available via Modbus registers, which include both the current sensor readings and corresponding offset values used for calibration.
+The calibration ensures accurate and consistent measurements across all connected sensors.

 The tMDS-16 is primarily designed to function as an extension module for LK4 or LK3.5+ devices (also compatible with LK3.9), enabling scalable and distributed temperature monitoring.